mmjulkowska/MVApp/README.md

 #### Examine the data with and without potential outliers
 After highlighting potential outliers in your data, you can look at how the data looks with and without them.

 Go to sidepanel sub-tab "Tweak the graphs" and select the Dependent Variable you wish to examine.
-You can also select the type of plot you would like: box plot, scatter plot or bar plot (we find box plots most informative).
+You can also select the type of plot you would like: box plot, scatter plot or bar plot (we find box plots to be the most informative).

 Click on the main panel sub-tab "Graph containing outliers" to see your plots prior to removing potential outliers.